Semantic Similarity API

 NLP Cloud's Semantic Similarity API

-NLP Cloud proposes a semantic similarity API that gives you the opportunity to perform semantic similarity out of the box, based on Paraphrase Multilingual Mpnet Base v2
+NLP Cloud proposes a semantic similarity API that allows you to perform semantic similarity out of the box, based on Sentence Transformers models like Paraphrase Multilingual Mpnet Base v2 and more.

 For more details, see our documentation about semantic similarity here.